1. Digital access to everything you need: BankID

 Through apps such as Dr.Dropin you can book digital appointments with doctors and specialists that can help you with your medical issues via video consultations and even give digital prescriptions.

 Cash is almost never used anymore in Norway and some places are no longer accepted as a payment method.
+This is very close to become a cashless society.
 ATM´s are a rare sight and the norm is to pay with bank cards, credit cards or payments apps.
 All bills, from rent to electricity and phone bill needs to be paid digitally in Norway, so getting Bank ID and services like Vipps established should be a priority when moving to Norway and will make the transition a lot easier.

 A must have: the App Vipps - Pay with your mobile!